 The reflection in the mirror is just a stenciled rug being held up to prevent a unwanted reflection.

-This is the best picture I could get of the entire piece without having an undesirable reflection in the mirror.
+This is the best picture I could get of the diy entryway table without having an undesirable reflection in the mirror.

 This DIY entryway table is narrow and would look great in any foyer for all those last minute things we need to grab before we run out the door.